atontini/rust_new_project_template/README.md

 ```
 * Replace project-name with the desired name for your new project.

-After running this command, cargo-generate will create a new project with the custom .gitignore and other predefined files included.
+After running this command, cargo-generate will create a new project with the custom `.gitignore`, GitHub Action for CI, and other predefined files included.

 Example Directory Structure
 Once generated, your project structure will look like this: